X13-A/monochromatic-camera/README.md

 Instead of false-color, we display a **human-readable image enhanced with bee UV perception**:

-- **Green, Blue, Yellow** → Mapped to visible color channels
+- **Green, Blue** → Mapped to visible color channels
-- **UV (from Blue filter)** → Mapped to **luminance**
+- **UV** → Mapped to **luminance**

 This lets us see the world normally, but with UV-reflective areas appearing **brighter** — just as bees perceive them.
 For example, flower centers that reflect UV will "glow," revealing the navigational patterns bees use.

 ### Hardware Requirements